cosmos72/stmx/persist/README.txt

    6 = complex of double-float
    7 = complex of rationals (fixnums, bignums or ratios) 8 = cons or list
+   9 = filesystem path
-   9 = 1-dimensional array, vector or string
+   10 = 1-dimensional array, vector or string
-   10 = multi-dimensional array
+   11 = multi-dimensional array
-   11 = hash-table
+   12 = hash-table
-   12...15 reserved for future use
+   13...15 reserved for future use

    the remaining bits of the type are used as flags: